-AURORA, IL—May 25, 2019—The 2019 winner of the Kenneth Patchen Award for the Innovative Novel is Genelle Chaconas, of Rancho Cordova, California, for their novel Plague City.
+AURORA, IL—July 30, 2020—The 2020 winner of the Kenneth Patchen Award for the Innovative Novel is Cal Massey, of Flagler Beach, Florida, for his novel (own little worlds).

-This year’s judge, novelist Jane L. Carman, has said the following in her ecomium for the novel:
+This year’s judge, Jason E. Rolfe, has said the following in his encomium for the novel:

 After a hiatus, THE KENNETH PATCHEN AWARD was revived in 2012.
 In the 1990s, The Kenneth Patchen Prize for Literature was a much-coveted prize administered by Pig Iron Press of Youngstown, Ohio, in honor of famous experimental fiction author, proletarian poet, and Ohio native Kenneth Patchen.
 Beginning in 2012, the Award was reinstituted as the Kenneth Patchen Award for the Innovative Novel, and it honors the most innovative novel submitted during the previous calendar year.
 KENNETH PATCHEN is celebrated for being among the greatest innovators of American fiction, incorporating strategies of concretism, asemic writing, digression, and verbal juxtaposition into his writing long before such strategies were popularized during the height of American postmodernist experimentation in the 1970s.
 His three great innovative novels, Sleepers Awake, The Memoirs of a Shy Pornographer and The Journal of Albion Moonlight, have long been benchmarks for beats, postmodernists and innovators of all ilks, inspiring younger writers to greater significance and innovation in their own work.